RefresherTowel/docs/index.md

 ---

+- **Statement** decides what the game is doing.
+- **Pulse** describes what just happened to anything listening.
+- **Echo** tells you, in plain text, what all of the above actually did.

+---

 [![Statement icon](./assets/statement_icon.png){: style="max-width: 256px;"}](/docs/statement/)
 {: .text-center }
 ## [**STATEMENT**](/docs/statement/)
 {: .text-center }
 > #### *Turn your states into a Statement!*

-Tired of giant `if` chains and switch blocks trying to keep your player or enemies in the right state?
+Sick of juggling `if` chains, tangled transitions, and forgetting which `state ==` means what?

-**Statement** is a lightweight but feature rich state machine framework for GameMaker.
-It gives each object a clear set of states with `Enter`, `Update`, `Exit`, and optional `Draw` handlers.
+**Statement** is a clean, powerful state machine framework for GameMaker that makes your game logic *not suck*.
+It gives each object (or struct!) its own brain—with clearly named states that handle `Enter`, `Update`, `Exit`, and optional `Draw` logic, all in one tidy place.

-- Clean, named states instead of scattered `state == ...` checks.
+* **Built-in visual debugger:** Statement Lens lets you *see* your state machines live in-game—inspect flow, watch transitions, set breakpoints, step frame by frame, even drive them manually.
+It’s wild.
-- Simple to start: one machine, a couple of states, and a single `Update()` call.
+* **Simple to start:** one machine, a few named states, one `Update()` call in Step.
+That’s it.
-- Opt in extras when you need them: queued transitions, state stacks, history, transition payloads, non interruptible states, and more.
+* **Scales when you need it:** opt into advanced features like queued transitions, state stacks, history, transition payloads, per-state timers, and non-interruptible states.
+* **Debug-friendly by design:** full API introspection, transition history, heatmaps, and logging (via the included Echo debug console).
+* **Works with structs or instances**, so it plays nice with all your systems.

+Use it for players, AI, UI, abilities, cutscenes—anywhere things need to behave like... well, states.

+Statement handles the boilerplate so you can focus on the behavior.
+It’s the state machine I wanted, so I built it.
+Hope you like it.

 <iframe frameborder="0" src="https://itch.io/embed/4088827?linkback=true&amp;border_width=2&amp;bg_color=132f4b&amp;fg_color=ffffff&amp;link_color=007992&amp;border_color=ffffff" width="554" height="169"><a href="https://refreshertowel.itch.io/statement">Statement by RefresherTowel</a></iframe>